w3c/wai-personalization-standards/index.md

 * [Personalization Tools](https://www.w3.org/TR/personalization-semantics-tools-1.0/) (Working Draft) lists examples of the personalized tools properties.
 * [Requirements for Personalization Semantics](https://w3c.github.io/personalization-semantics/requirements/) (Editors' Draft) establishes the basis for W3C's work on personalization.

-## Who develops Personalization Documents
+## Who Develops the Personalization Documents
 Personalization documents are developed by the [Personalization Task Force](https://www.w3.org/WAI/APA/task-forces/personalization/) of the Accessible Platform Working Group ([APA WG](https://www.w3.org/WAI/APA/)), which is part of the World Wide Web Consortium ([W3C](http://www.w3.org/)) Web Accessibility Initiative ([WAI](http://www.w3.org/WAI/)).
 For more information about the task force, see the [Personalization Task Force page](https://www.w3.org/WAI/APA/task-forces/personalization/).

 Formal periods for public review are described in [How WAI Develops Accessibility Guidelines through the W3C Process: Milestones and Opportunities to Contribute](http://www.w3.org/WAI/intro/w3c-process).
 To submit comments on specific personalization documents, see the “Status of this Document” section of the resource.
 To get notices of opportunities for review and comment on WAI documents, see [Get WAI News](https://www.w3.org/WAI/news/subscribe/).

 Opportunities for contributing to Personalization and other WAI work are introduced in [Participating in WAI](https://www.w3.org/WAI/about/participating/).